-This pack must be kept secure and unopened until the start of the test on Monday 8 May 2017.
+The day for this test has changed.
+This pack must be kept secure and unopened until the start of the test on Tuesday 15 May 2018.
 Early opening, up to 1 hour before the test starts, is only allowed if access to the contents is needed to make adaptations to meet individual pupils' needs.
+Early opening of more than 1 hour is only allowed if permission has been granted by STA.

-Please ensure you have read and understood the 2017 test administration guidance before opening this pack.
+Please ensure you have read and understood the 2018 test administration guidance before opening this pack.